THE WOMEN STEERING THE SCIENCE FOR A SUSTAINABLE FUTURE

 In January 2023 we became employee owned.
 Employee ownership is an exciting, progressive way to structure our business, that holds benefits for staff, our clients as well as suppliers and everybody else we work with.
 From now on, all employees will have a say in how the business is run and will share in the profits we generate.
 We are the fifth in a growing band of market research agencies who feel that employee ownership is the right model to secure future growth and development.

-MRS NET ZERO PLEDGE
+MRS CLIMATE PLEDGE

-MRS NET ZERO PLEDGE
+MRS CLIMATE PLEDGE

-MRS NET ZERO PLEDGE
+MRS CLIMATE PLEDGE

 • to track and publish our carbon emissions